Yield: Around 20 kibbeh, depending on size

 Brown the meat and onions in a small sauce pan, add the spices and water, and simmer for 20 minutes.
 Drain the meat and allow to cool while preparing the dough.
 Taste and adjust the seasonings.

-Mix dough ingredients, adding water if needed for a firm, not dry, consistency.
+Mix dough ingredients, adding water (first the rinse water and augmenting with more if needed) as needed for a firm, not dry, consistency.
 Put dough in kibbeh machine, cut 4" lengths, close at 1 end, use a bit of water to seal.
 Fill with meat, and close the other end with a damp finger.
-Freeze well in a single layer, covered tightly, on a cookie sheet.
-To serve, heat oil in a deep pot, and fry kibbeh until brown and crisp.
+The kibbeh can be fried immediately or frozen for later frying.
+If you freeze them, do so in a single layer, covered tightly, on a cookie sheet.
+To fry the kibbeh, heat oil in a deep pot, and fry a few at a time until brown and crisp.